aaronparker/aaronparker.github.io/_posts/2007-03-16-customising-the-presentation-server-client-installation-part-2.md

   1. Create your custom client package as an uncompressed image.
   2. Make the required modifications.
   3. Run <font face="courier new,courier">MSIEXEC /A ICA32PKG.MSI</font> again this time using the modified client package installer.
   4. Choose to create a Single Windows Installer package.
-You should notice that the only option that hasn&#8217;t stuck from the original custom client package is the client type.
+You should notice that the only option that hasn't stuck from the original custom client package is the client type.
 You will have to modify this again.
   5. Finish the client packager wizard saving the client to a new emtpy folder and you should be left with your customised and single Windows Installer client package.

 **Enabling Pass-Through Authentication when deploying via Group Policy**

-When deploying the client via Group Policy, there&#8217;s a good chance that you&#8217;ll find that pass-through authentication will be disabled even though you&#8217;ve disabled it.
-Although I&#8217;ve never seen this issue myself, [Jason Conger addresses the issue](http://www.jasonconger.com/ShowPost.aspx?strID=87a0885c-a0f1-4b85-b28f-a25813ed8119) in his client deployment article and there is [a custom transform file available from Citrix](http://support.citrix.com/article/entry.jspa?entryID=3936) to ensure that pass-through authentication is enabled.
-Here&#8217;s an explaination of the issue from Citrix:
+When deploying the client via Group Policy, there's a good chance that you'll find that pass-through authentication will be disabled even though you've disabled it.
+Although I've never seen this issue myself, [Jason Conger addresses the issue](http://www.jasonconger.com/ShowPost.aspx?strID=87a0885c-a0f1-4b85-b28f-a25813ed8119) in his client deployment article and there is [a custom transform file available from Citrix](http://support.citrix.com/article/entry.jspa?entryID=3936) to ensure that pass-through authentication is enabled.
+Here's an explaination of the issue from Citrix:

 > **Issue**
 > When using a Microsoft Group Policy to automatically distribute/install the MetaFrame Presentation Server Client for 32-bit Windows to users, pass-through authentication is disabled.